 There are over 9,000 early printed books in the Rare Book & Manuscript collection.
 Many of these books were present in the library when it was catalogued, first in manuscript form in 1684, and again in 1700 in the printed Bibliotheca Illustris Medii Templi Societis.

-The Library was formally founded in 1641, with Robert Ashley's bequest of his own personal library.
-Ashley left his personal collection to Middle Temple in order to re-establish a library.
-By 1641 Ashley had acquired a collection of over 3,700 books.
+The library at Middle Temple was re-founded in 1641 when a long-standing member of the Inn, Robert Ashley (1565-1641) bequeathed his own collection of around 4,000 volumes (totalling over 5,000 titles), and £300 to employ a Library Keeper.
 His bequest included treasures such as Richard Hakluyt's Principal Navigations (1589), Questiones harmoniques (1634) and an illustrated book about insects printed in 1634, Insectorum sive minimorum animalium theatrum by Thomas Moffett; an illustration of a beehive from this work is shown here.
 The insect doodle is found in Coke’s Reports.

 The Ashley bequest included a substantial portion of John Donne's own personal library.
 Seventy-two volumes bearing Donne's signature and/or motto have been identified.
 Further provenance research into the collection has revealed other notable past owners, including John Dee, Edward Gwynn, Ben Jonson and Sir William Waad, Lieutenant of the Tower of London when Guy Fawkes was arrested and interrogated.